Hsin1987/Bikeshare_Analysis/README.md

 Bikeshare Data Analysis Project
 ===

-This is a simple practice project of Udacity - Data Science Nano degree.
+This is a simple practice project of Udacity - Data Analyst Nanodegree Program.

 ## Some useful link I refered: